-- Spike must only be used by people who understand how to get in and out, steering and braking are executed. - Spike has a maximum user weight of 110 kg or 240 lbs. - The user must have adequate motor skills to properly use the brakes whilst handling the roller ski poles. - The user must have adequate motor skills in their upper body to handle steering and maneuvering of Spike.
+- Spike must only be used by people who understand how mounting and dismounting, steering and braking are executed. - Spike has a maximum user weight of 110 kg or 240 lbs. - The user must have adequate motor skills to properly use the brakes whilst handling the roller ski poles. - The user must have adequate motor skills in their upper body to handle steering and maneuvering of Spike.